PgBiel/elembic/src/element.typ

   synthesize: none,
   contextual: false,
 ) = {
-  assert(type(display) == function, message: "element.declare: please specify a show rule in 'display:' to determine how your element is displayed.")
+  assert(type(display) == function, message: "elembic: element.declare: please specify a show rule in 'display:' to determine how your element is displayed.")

   let fields-hint = if type(fields) == dictionary { "\n  hint: check if you didn't forget to add a trailing comma for a single field: write 'fields: (field,)', not 'fields: (field)'" } else { "" }
-  assert(type(fields) == array, message: "element.declare: please specify an array of fields, creating each field with the 'field' function.
-It can be empty with '()'." + fields-hint) assert(prefix != none, message: "element.declare: please specify a 'prefix: ...' for your type, to distinguish it from types with the same name.
-If you are writing a package or template to be used by others, please do not use an empty prefix.") assert(type(prefix) == str, message: "element.declare: the prefix must be a string, not '" + str(type(prefix)) + "'") assert(parse-args == auto or type(parse-args) == function, message: "element.declare: 'parse-args' must be either 'auto' (use built-in parser) or a function (default arg parser, fields: dictionary, typecheck: bool) => (user arguments, include-required: true (required fields must be specified - in constructor) / false (required fields must be omitted - in set rules)) => dictionary with parsed fields.") assert(type(typecheck) == bool, message: "element.declare: the 'typecheck' argument must be a boolean (true to enable typechecking, false to disable).") assert(type(allow-unknown-fields) == bool, message: "element.declare: the 'allow-unknown-fields' argument must be a boolean.") assert(template == none or type(template) == function, message: "element.declare: 'template' must be 'none' or a function displayed element => content (usually set rules applied on the displayed element).
-This is used to add a set of overridable set rules to the element, such as paragraph settings.") assert(prepare == none or type(prepare) == function, message: "element.declare: 'prepare' must be 'none' or a function (element, document) => styled document (used to apply show and set rules to the document).") assert(count == none or type(count) == function, message: "element.declare: 'count' must be 'none', a function counter => counter step/update element, or a function counter => final fields => counter step/update element.") assert(synthesize == none or type(synthesize) == function, message: "element.declare: 'synthesize' must be 'none' or a function element fields => element fields.") assert(contextual == auto or type(contextual) == bool, message: "element.declare: 'contextual' must be 'auto' (true if using a contextual feature) or a boolean (true to wrap the output in a 'context { ... }', false to not).") assert(construct == none or type(construct) == function, message: "element.declare: 'construct' must be 'none' (use default constructor) or a function receiving the original constructor and returning the new constructor.") assert(scope == none or type(scope) in (dictionary, module), message: "element.declare: 'scope' must be either 'none', a dictionary or a module") assert(type(labelable) == bool, message: "element.declare: 'labelable' must be a boolean (true to enable the special 'label' constructor argument, false to disable it)") assert(
+  assert(type(fields) == array, message: "elembic: element.declare: please specify an array of fields, creating each field with the 'field' function.
+It can be empty with '()'." + fields-hint) assert(prefix != none, message: "elembic: element.declare: please specify a 'prefix: ...' for your type, to distinguish it from types with the same name.
+If you are writing a package or template to be used by others, please do not use an empty prefix.") assert(type(prefix) == str, message: "elembic: element.declare: the prefix must be a string, not '" + str(type(prefix)) + "'") assert(parse-args == auto or type(parse-args) == function, message: "elembic: element.declare: 'parse-args' must be either 'auto' (use built-in parser) or a function (default arg parser, fields: dictionary, typecheck: bool) => (user arguments, include-required: true (required fields must be specified - in constructor) / false (required fields must be omitted - in set rules)) => dictionary with parsed fields.") assert(type(typecheck) == bool, message: "elembic: element.declare: the 'typecheck' argument must be a boolean (true to enable typechecking, false to disable).") assert(type(allow-unknown-fields) == bool, message: "elembic: element.declare: the 'allow-unknown-fields' argument must be a boolean.") assert(template == none or type(template) == function, message: "elembic: element.declare: 'template' must be 'none' or a function displayed element => content (usually set rules applied on the displayed element).
+This is used to add a set of overridable set rules to the element, such as paragraph settings.") assert(prepare == none or type(prepare) == function, message: "elembic: element.declare: 'prepare' must be 'none' or a function (element, document) => styled document (used to apply show and set rules to the document).") assert(count == none or type(count) == function, message: "elembic: element.declare: 'count' must be 'none', a function counter => counter step/update element, or a function counter => final fields => counter step/update element.") assert(synthesize == none or type(synthesize) == function, message: "elembic: element.declare: 'synthesize' must be 'none' or a function element fields => element fields.") assert(contextual == auto or type(contextual) == bool, message: "elembic: element.declare: 'contextual' must be 'auto' (true if using a contextual feature) or a boolean (true to wrap the output in a 'context { ... }', false to not).") assert(construct == none or type(construct) == function, message: "elembic: element.declare: 'construct' must be 'none' (use default constructor) or a function receiving the original constructor and returning the new constructor.") assert(scope == none or type(scope) in (dictionary, module), message: "elembic: element.declare: 'scope' must be either 'none', a dictionary or a module") assert(type(labelable) == bool, message: "elembic: element.declare: 'labelable' must be a boolean (true to enable the special 'label' constructor argument, false to disable it)") assert(
     reference == none
     or type(reference) == dictionary